Last Updated on August 7th, 2019

 If you have recently started suffering from pimple breakouts you may be feeling devastated for several reasons.
 First of all, breakouts are physically unpleasant, as zits tend to itch, burn and cause general discomfort.
 Secondly, you may also be feeling a psychological strain, as now you have to ensure that you still feel confident in your appearance and demeanor despite the pimples.
 Thirdly, you might also be feeling another burden which is the idea that you must now avoid anything that is fun and pleasant in life, in order to maintain a healthy diet and lifestyle.

 You have probably heard that you need to cut off all sugar from your diet – saying bye to anything from smoothies to muffins and cake.
-Indeed, sugars can affect your skin, but do they necessarily incite pimples when ingested in small dozes?
-You have probably also heard that you must bid farewell to any deliciously wheat-y foods like pasta, pizza and burgers.
+Indeed, sugars can affect your skin, but do they necessarily incite pimples when ingested in small doses?
+You have probably also heard that you must bid farewell to any deliciously wheat foods like pasta, pizza, and burgers.
 While you don’t have to completely cut off these kinds of foods either, it is always a good idea to watch the amounts of wheat and carbs that are going into your body.

 So, fret not!
 The world is not ending – you are simply suffering through a few zits.
 To be sure, it is certainly important to avoid indulging in excessive food and drink, particularly if these happen to be of the variety that inflame your skin.
 However, as long as you ingest things with measure, you should not necessarily be seeing a correlation between your diet and your acne.

 What is more, a lot of the popular diet tips in relation to acne are simply exaggerated misunderstandings.
-For example, you can still have as much dark chocolate as you want, as it is not sweeter chocolate that causes breakouts, but its high sugar content.
-Moreover, you can still have plenty of red wine with your dinner, as it is filled with antioxidants1, unlike other kinds of alcohol.
+For example, you can still have plenty of red wine with your dinner, as it is filled with antioxidants1, unlike other kinds of alcohol.

 Another example of a myth regarding acne is the idea that you need to cut out all beer from your diet.
 Luckily, we are here to tell you that this is simply incorrect.
 It is certainly true that having tons of beer can add to the problem, but, for the most part, you can freely indulge in your barhopping habits.